Arithmetic quantum unique ergodicity for products of hyperbolic $2$- and $3$-spaces: Notations and background

 Finally let $p$ be a rational prime which splits completely in $N$ (hence also in $F\subset N$).
 Choosing any place $w_p\colon N\to\Qp$ lying over $p$ all embeddings of $F$ into $\Qp$ factor through $w_p$ (as above, with different embeddings of $F$ into $N$).
 Restricting $w_p$ to $E$ we then have

 since when $E_i = N$ there are two places of $N$ lying over the place $w_p$ of $E$.
 Furthermore, $\Gal(N/E) = \{ c_w,\id\}$ acts transitively on these places so that $c_w$ swaps them.

 Finally let $\gamma\in\GF$ and suppose that its image in $\tGG_1(E_w)$ lies in the subgroup $g_1 \tGG_1(E_w)^{c_w} g_1^{-1}$ for some $g_1 \in \tGG_1(E)$ (we think of $\tGG_1(E_w)^{c_w}$ as the "standard" copy of $\SL_2(\R)$ in $\tGG_1(E_w) \isom \SL_2(\C)$).
-Since the image of $g_1^{-1}\gamma g_1 in \tGG_1(E)$ is fixed by $c_w$, this persists when we embed our group in $\Qp$ using the place $w_p$, and it follows that the image of $\gamma$ in $\tGG_1(E_{w_p})$ lies in $g_1 \tGG_1(E_{w_p})^{c_w} g_1^{-1}$, in other words in a particular conjugate of the diagonal subgroup $\tGG_1(E_{w_p})^{c_w}$ (so-called because when we identified $\tGG_1(E_{w_p})^{c_w}\isom\left(\SL_2(\Qp)\right)^2$ the Galois automorphism $c_w$ acts by exchanging the factors).
+Since the image of $g_1^{-1}\gamma g_1 \in \tGG_1(E)$ is fixed by $c_w$, this persists when we embed our group in $\Qp$ using the place $w_p$, and it follows that the image of $\gamma$ in $\tGG_1(E_{w_p})$ lies in $g_1 \tGG_1(E_{w_p})^{c_w} g_1^{-1}$, in other words in a particular conjugate of the diagonal subgroup $\tGG_1(E_{w_p})^{c_w}$ (so-called because when we identified $\tGG_1(E_{w_p})^{c_w}\isom\left(\SL_2(\Qp)\right)^2$ the Galois automorphism $c_w$ acts by exchanging the factors).

 Before going any further, it may be helpful to have two concrete examples of the setup so far. \begin{exa} Let $F=\Q(\xi)$ where $\xi^3 = 2$ and let $D = M_2(F)$ be the matrix algebra over F. The field $F$ has one real place $v'$ (coming from the unique real cube root of $2$) and one complex place $v$ (coming from the two non-real cube roots), so the corresponding Lie group is $\SL_2(\C)\times\SL_2(\R)$ with the symmetric space $\HH^{3}\times\HH^{2}$.
-Let us now examine the alternative realization and its use.
+Let us now examine how this fits in the framework above.

 For this let $\omega$ be a cube root of unity so that $N = F(\omega) = F(\sqrt{-3})$ is the normal closure of $F$ in which the Galois conjugates of $\xi$ are $\xi,\xi\omega,\xi\omega^2$.